ncsa/TGI_RAILS_Documentation/docs/source/file_mgmt/index.rst

 Transferring Data
 --------------------
-To transfer files to and from the Delta system :
+To transfer files to and from the TGI RAILS system :

 GUI apps need to support DUO 2-factor authentication